simonstadlinger/DYOD_2021/README.md

 *Supports only clang on MacOS and only gcc on linux*

 ### AddressSanitizer
-`make hyriseSanitizers` will build Hyrise with enabled AddressSanitizer and Undefined Behavior options and execute all available tests.
+`cmake -DENABLE_ADDR_UB_SANITIZATION=ON` will generate Makefiles with AddressSanitizer and Undefined Behavior options. will build Hyrise with enabled AddressSanitizer and Undefined Behavior options and execute all available tests.
 It will fail on the first detected error and will print a summary.
 To convert addresses to actual source code locations, make sure llvm-symbolizer is installed (included in the llvm package) and is available in `$PATH`.
 To specify a custom location for the symbolizer, set `$ASAN_SYMBOLIZER_PATH` to the path of the executable.
 This seems to work out of the box on macOS - If not, make sure to have llvm installed.
 The binary can be executed with `LSAN_OPTIONS=suppressions=asan-ignore.txt ./<YourBuildDirectory>/hyriseAsan`.

+### Address/UndefinedBehavior Sanitizers
+`cmake -DENABLE_ADDR_UB_SANITIZATION=ON` will generate Makefiles with AddressSanitizer and Undefined Behavior options.
+Compile and run them as normal - if any issues are detected, they will be printed to the console.
+It will fail on the first detected error and will print a summary.
+To convert addresses to actual source code locations, make sure llvm-symbolizer is installed (included in the llvm package) and is available in `$PATH`.
+To specify a custom location for the symbolizer, set `$ASAN_SYMBOLIZER_PATH` to the path of the executable.
+This seems to work out of the box on macOS - If not, make sure to have llvm installed.
+The binary can be executed with `LSAN_OPTIONS=suppressions=asan-ignore.txt ./<YourBuildDirectory>/hyriseTest`.

+`cmake -DENABLE_THREAD_SANITIZATION=ON` will work as above but with the ThreadSanitizer.
+Some sanitizers are mutually exclusive, which is why we use two configurations for this.

 ## Naming convention for gtest macros: